Attack on US lawmakers: what we know - Nigeria Today

 Attack on US lawmakers: what we know

-The shooter — identified as 66-year-old James Hodgkinson, an apparent supporter of former presidential candidate Bernie Sanders — has since died of his injuries, President Donald Trump announced.
+The shooter — identified as 66-year-old James Hodgkinson, an apparent supporter of former presidential candidate Bernie Sanders — later died of his injuries, President Donald Trump announced.

 Here’s what we know about the shooting: